Canadian Inter-Company Arbitration Agreement

-- Three copies of the “Inter-Company Arbitration Statement” as received from the applicant, shall be completed as to the respondent’s portion hereof and filed within 30 days with the Arbitration Secretary by the respondent company as an answer to the applicant’s allegations.
-A copy thereof shall also be transmitted directly to the senior claims representative as well as to any other respondent.
+- Three copies of the "Inter-Company Arbitration Statement" as received from the applicant, shall be completed as to the respondent's portion hereof and filed within 30 days with the Arbitration Secretary by the respondent company as an answer to the applicant's allegations.
+A copy thereof shall also be transmitted directly to the senior claims representative of the applicant as well as to any other respondent.

 - Answers filed by respondents shall set forth the following information: